Danger

 I add the initializer method called

-classclass Girl(object): sex = 'F' def __init__(self): pass
+__init__to theGirlclassclass Girl(object): sex = 'F' def __init__(self): pass

 TypeError: __init__() got an unexpected keyword argument 'sex'

-I make the signature of the
+I make the definition of the

-method take a keyword argumentdef __init__(self, sex=None): pass
+__init__method take a keyword argumentdef __init__(self, sex=None): pass

 I add another assertion

-def test_classes_w_initializers(self): self.assertEqual(classes.Boy().sex, 'M') self.assertEqual(classes.Girl(sex='F').sex, 'F') self.assertEqual(classes.Other(sex='?').sex, '?')
+def test_making_a_class_w_initializers(self): self.assertEqual(classes.Boy().sex, 'M') self.assertEqual(classes.Girl(sex='F').sex, 'F') self.assertEqual(classes.Other(sex='?').sex, '?')

 I add a class definition to

-class Other(object): sex = '?' def __init__(self, sex=None): pass
+classes.pyclass Other(object): sex = '?' def __init__(self, sex=None): pass

 Wait a minute, I just repeated the same thing twice.